funkhaus/fh-components/README.md

     +-- NewComponent.vue
 ```

-When you're ready to test your component, run `npm run build` in `fh-components`.
+When you're ready to build your component, run `npm run build` in `fh-components`.

 ## Documentation
 Reusable components are only helpful if they're easy to reuse!
 Fill in this template to start your documentation: